zhiqin1998/UMamba2/documentation/competitions/Toothfairy3/readme.md

 Set the `-pretrained_weights` argument of `nnUNetv2_train` command to the final checkpoint and the modified `load_pretrained_weights.py` will load the weights correctly.

+Note that we used RTX 5090 32GB for model training, if you ran into GPU OOM error, try reducing the input patch size.

 ## Inference
 Run inference with the inference script for [Task 1](task1_inference.py) and [Task 2](task2_inference_wclicks.py).
+In `task1_inference.py`, you can find the commented out codes to convert the pulp classes to their corresponding tooth numbers (excluded in the final evaluation on Grand Challenge).